La Femme Accident: Track listing

-Some 7" releases printed and manufactured in Germany have side A as the mirrored image of the original side B cover whereas side B is the mirrored image of the original side A cover.
+Some 7-inch releases printed and manufactured in Germany have side A as the mirrored image of the original side B cover whereas side B is the mirrored image of the original side A cover.
 The text is on the correct sides and not mirrored.
 Although the time on the label states 3:43 the singles play the 2:48 album version of "La Femme Accident".